natlogica/hundred-days/r1-log.md

 ### R1D36
 Today is a stock news monitoring project.
 To emulate a Bloomberg terminal --- to a certain extent.
 We can compare the opening stock prices with the closing stock prices.
 To do this, we'll use an API to get stock prices.

+### R1D37
+Advanced authentication along with Post, Put and Delete requests to the server is today's topic.
+This uses the Requests module for Python.
+The project is a habit tracker that visually shows progress over a year's time, resembling github's grid of active days.